MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

   - FPR160
 ---

-# Define who can respond to a survey

-You can create two types of surveys:

--   External surveys to get responses from customers on things like case resolutions or order closures.

--   Internal surveys to get responses from internal audiences like an event feedback.

-In this topic, you'll learn about selecting survey settings and various response options.

-## Select survey settings
+# Work with survey settings

 After you have created a survey, you can select settings to control the responses to your survey.
 You can select whether anyone can respond to the survey or only the people in your organization can respond.
 The former option does not require a respondent to sign in, whereas the latter option requires a respondent to sign in.
+You can also define various response and notification options.

+## Define who can respond to a survey

 Consider a scenario where you have created a survey to collect customer's feedback when a support case is resolved.
 In this scenario, you will require feedback from the people outside of your organization.
 To accomplish this, you will select the option **Anyone with the link can respond** in the survey settings.
 More information: [Anyone with the link can respond](#anyone-with-the-link-can-respond).